 |Tip:||You can install Collaborator plug-in for Microsoft Word to upload your documents directly from Microsoft Word.|

 |Note:||If you have the Track Changes setting enabled in your Word document, you have to accept the changes before uploading the document to Collaborator.
 Otherwise, Collaborator will treat the deleted text as if it were never deleted.|

 Collaborator automatically finds and highlights differences between the document revisions that you uploaded and selected for review.
-Both revisions use standard highlighting: red for deletions, yellow for changes and green for additions.
+Both revisions use standard highlighting: red for deletions and green for additions.